jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ## Build Java project using low-level API

-This approach is similar to what developers do when they use ANT.
-They just define explicitly where are stored the materials and define specific tasks for their needs.
-Just define public methods for tasks.
+This approach is quite similar to what developers do when they use ANT.
+It consists in writing explicit tasks to compile, make resources, tests and produce jars using Jeka low-level API.

-Jeka provides a library providing what is needed for building and deploy Java projects of any structure.

 ```Java
 import dev.jeka.core.api.depmanagement.*;